Cambridge Healthtech Instituteの初開催

 Clinical Update on CONV01-Alpha-An Ac-225 Containing Radioantibody Targeting PSMA

-Philip W. Kantoff, MD, Co Founder & CEO, Convergent Therapeutics
+Philip W. Kantoff, MD, Co-Founder & CEO, Convergent Therapeutics

 PSMA is a validated cancer target in metastatic CRPC.
 Use of an alpha emitter as a radionuclide and a high affinity monoclonal antibody offers the promise of improved potency and accuracy of PSMA-targeted therapy.
+225Ac-J591 has been evaluated for safety and efficacy in academic investigator-initiated trials with promising results.
+CONVERGE-01 is an industry-sponsored study of CONV01-alpha (225Ac-J591) in patients with progressive PSMA PET-positive CRPC.
+Enrollment began in August 2024.

 Redefining Radiopharmaceuticals: An Innovative Pipeline